victorthuot/victorthuot.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: cv_thuot_victor.pdf
-description:
+description: You can find here a short version of my resume.
+A longer (and french) version in available in the pdf.
 toc:
   sidebar: left
 ---

-<p> You can find here a short version of my resume.A longer (and french) version in available in the pdf above. </p>